ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 ### Troubleshooting

-1. If you have a problem after installing matplotlib with pip, and you already have matplotlib installed (say, with apt) you may want to remove the apt-installed version of matplotlib.
+1. If you have a problem after installing matplotlib with pip, and you already have matplotlib installed (say, with apt) try removing the apt-installed version of matplotlib.
 2. Theano has many known problems.
 Don't use Theano, use TensorFlow.

 If you have additional problems, please see the con-users mailing list: